June 20, 2025

 4. Ensure Nacha compliance: Monitoring return codes helps your business stay within Nacha’s 15% return rate threshold, avoiding penalties and maintaining uninterrupted ACH services

-Understanding ACH return codes is key to optimizing payment workflows, reducing failed transactions, and ensuring compliance with ACH network rules.
+Knowing how ACH return codes work and how to respond to them is key to optimizing payment workflows, reducing failed transactions, and ensuring compliance with ACH network rules.

 List of the most common ACH return codes

-There are 85 different ACH return codes.
-For now, this breakdown of 20 of the most common codes can give you a good idea of how they work and the types of situations they can alert you to.
-You can find the less common and international codes toward the end of this article.
+There are 85 ACH return codes.
+This breakdown of 20 of the most common ones gives you a good idea of how they work and the types of situations they can alert you to.

-While these aren’t all numbered in order from most to least common, the first four return codes—R01, R02, R03, and R04—tend to be the most commonly encountered and may be worth memorizing.
+While these ACH return reason codes aren’t numbered in order from most to least used, the first four return codes—R01, R02, R03, and R04—tend to be the most commonly encountered and may be worth memorizing.

 Code